 Frequently Asked Questions about Real Estate Buyers and Sellers St Maarten Dutch – St Martin French

-Below we will provide a selection of some of the most commonly asked questions about real estate.
+Below we will provide a selection of some of the most commonly asked questions FAQ about real estate.
 For those who are curious as to what there is to do on the island of St. Maarten/ St. Martin.
-Questions about buying a property (whether a villa, apartment, land, condo, or commercial space), and finally.
-Those who are selling real estate can also find some answers in the following FAQ.
+Questions about buying properties (whether a villa, apartment, land, condo, or commercial space).
+Those who are selling real estate can also find some answers in the following FAQ article.

 Q. CAN ANYONE OWN REAL ESTATE IN ST MARTIN / ST MAARTEN?
 Do I have to be a resident to own real estate in St Maarten St Martin SXM?

 A. Residential and commercial properties are available to foreigners on both French and Dutch sides of St Martin Island.
 You do not have to be residents to purchase and to own.
 Investors may also take the option to purchase land for future development.
 Buyers are protected under French law and Dutch law in St. Martin St. Maarten.
 Buying properties on our sunny island is the same as buying in Europe.
 We have civil notaries that protect both parties buyers and sellers.
 The notary you title insurance and you escrow agent.

 Q. What is the difference between Real Estate on the French and Dutch side of Sint Maarten – St Martin SXM ?

 A. First of all if you buy Real Estate on the French side all documents are in French. ( of course translation is available ).
 The notaries in most cases they speak both languages French and English.
 On the Dutch side of Sint Maarten all documents are in English even if we are on the Dutch side.
 The notaries speak both Dutch and English.
 On the French side of St Martin we only have one type of title, Fee simple.
 On the Dutch side of Sint Maarten there are 3 types of Ownership: